Make Your Website Have a Beautiful Thumbnail Link Preview

 What is Open Graph?

-By using Open Graph tags on our page, we can tell platforms like Twitter, LinkedIn, Facebook, etc., what image they should use as the preview image for our post.
+With Open Graph tags, we can tell platforms like Twitter, LinkedIn, and Facebook which image to use as the preview when sharing our posts.

 How to add Open Graph information to your website?